microsoft/vscode/src/vs/workbench/parts/walkThrough/electron-browser/editor/editorWalkThrough.md

 ### Multi-Cursor Editing
 Using multiple cursors allows you to edit multiple parts of the document at once, greatly improving your productivity.
-Try the following actions in the the code block below:
+Try the following actions in the code block below:
 1. Box Selection - press <span class="mac-only windows-only">any combination of kb(cursorColumnSelectDown), kb(cursorColumnSelectRight), kb(cursorColumnSelectUp), kb(cursorColumnSelectLeft) to select a block of text, you can also press</span> <span class="shortcut mac-only">`⇧⌥`</span><span class="shortcut windows-only linux-only">`Shift+Alt`</span> while selecting text with the mouse.
 2. Add a cursor - press kb(editor.action.insertCursorAbove) or kb(editor.action.insertCursorBelow) to add a new cursor above or below, you can also use your mouse with <span class="shortcut mac-only">`⌥+Click`</span><span class="shortcut windows-only linux-only">`Alt+Click`</span> to add a cursor anywhere.
 3. Create cursors on all occurrences of a string - select one instance of a string e.g. `background-color` and press kb(editor.action.selectHighlights).
 Now you can replace all instances by simply typing.